Classic movies that never go out of style.

 Myths of classic cinema from the 80s and 90s

 These decades changed the way stories were told in cinema.
-Innovative narrative and technological advancements offered a unique viewing experience.
-Films like “The Godfather” not only defined new ways of storytelling, but also addressed important social issues.
+Innovative storytelling and technological advances offered a unique visual experience.
+Films like "The Godfather" not only defined new forms of storytelling but also addressed important social issues.

 FAQ

-What do you define as a classic film?
+What do you define as a classic movie?

 Why are classic films important in contemporary culture?

-They are crucial because they show the concerns of their time.
+They are crucial because they reflect the concerns of their time.
 They serve as a guide for new filmmakers.
-They also help to understand the historical context of their creation.
+They also help us understand the historical context of their creation.

-What are some examples of classic films that I should watch?
+What are some examples of classic films I should watch?

-I recommend watching Notting Hill, Titanic and E.T.
-The Extra-Terrestrial.
-These films are memorable for their story and the emotional impact they cause.
+I recommend watching Notting Hill, Titanic, and ET: The Extra-Terrestrial.
+These films are memorable for their story and the emotional impact they create.

 What factors make a film timeless?

-How has cinema changed from the 80s and 90s until today?
+How has cinema changed from the 80s and 90s to today?